-$\Rightarrow$ For example, average annual net profit over the last 12 years made by oil companies (across refining, wholesaling and retailing operations) is around 2 cents per litre of all fuels sold.
+$\Rightarrow$ For example, average annual net profit over the last 12 years made by fuel suppliers (across refining, wholesaling and retailing operations) is around 2 cents per litre of all fuels sold.

-There have been investments of over \$3 billion by the industry since 2004 in the cleaner fuels program to help enhance fuel supply reliability.
+There have been investments of over \$3 billion by the industry since 2004 in cleaner fuels program to help enhance fuel supply reliability with further significant investment required in the near future to meet new low sulphur petrol standards in 2024.

-⇒ These investments are generating significant environmental benefits, particularly air quality improvements in metro areas (especially for particulate emissions from diesel engines).
+$\Rightarrow$ These investments are generating significant environmental benefits, particularly air quality improvements in metro areas (especially for particulate emissions from diesel engines).

-Over the past decade, the major oil companies have invested over \$10 billion in Australia, compared with industry profits over the same period of around \$8.8 billion.
+Over the past decade, the major oil companies have invested over \$10 billion in Australia, compared with industry net profits over the same period of around \$8.4 billion.